google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 import {NavigationController} from '@blockly/keyboard-navigation';
 ```

-Then, somewhere after the existing code that injects the workspace, instantiate an instance of `NavigationController`, initialize it, and add it to your workspace:
+Then, somewhere after the existing code that injects the workspace, create an instance of `NavigationController`, initialize it, and add it to your workspace:

 ```js
 // Initialize NavigationController plugin and add to our workspace.